gregnz/stocks/NTNX.md

 | 2017Q4 | 610.45m | 307.81m       | 918.25m                | 788.00m           | 415.65m |             1.38 |          0 |
 | 2018Q1 | 376.79m | 546.67m       | 923.46m                | 796.63m           | 422.57m |             1.19 |          0 |

 Capital structure looks pretty sound.
 The debt component is the convertible note offering that was announced in January 2018 which allows note holders to convert to stock at a price of about $48.85 dollars.
-A big chunk of the offering was spent on hedging the notes, so if the
+There are several clauses as to when the notes can be excercised

 ### Expenses